altocodenl/TODIS/readme.md

 1. We are doing away with any intrinsic boundary between user and system, considering them both as one.
 This means that calls vary in their behaviors and in what they respond with, but not in their intrinsic nature.
 There's no crucial difference between a call to increment a register in a CPU or a call to retrieve an HTML interface. **System calls and user calls are the same**.
 2. There's no distinct general internal or external area.
 Every call exposes an interface and has its own internal logic; but that internal representation is also made of calls.
 Rather than a few blockish components exchanging rays of data over the network, we have a [Koch Snowflake](https://en.wikipedia.org/wiki/Koch_snowflake) with calls expanding into further calls.

+In this paradigm, the only dynamic entity, the only agent, is the call and its response.

 Considering any call and response to be an interface liberates us from the burden of having to sharply distinguish "internal" from "external" operations; instead, every call has an external surface (its interface) and its internal surface (its logic).
 Through [self-similarity](https://en.wikipedia.org/wiki/Self-similarity), we overcome the separateness between user and system, and more generally between any two parts of our system.